DianaAkolzina/demoverite/knowledge/reasoning.md

-Reasoning Guide for Queries and Math Mapping
+Reasoning Guide for Queries and Math Mapping (Updated)

 - Time windows:
   - Always use the exact Start and End dates provided by the user.